Jackass: The Game: Gameplay

+Development

+All of the Jackass cast (excluding Bam Margera, who could not appear in the game due to contractual commitments with Activision) and crew provided their own voices and supplied their likenesses for the game.
+The game uses motion capture to replicate the cast's movements: Ryan Dunn did not participate in motion capture due to medical complications and recovery following a blood clot during the filming of Jackass Number Two, which also coincided with a period of depression; he does, however, voice his in-game character.
+Johnny Knoxville and other members of the Jackass team also provided stunt ideas to the developers based on unused stunts from the show.
+Steve-O retrospectively speculated that the sparseness of his voice lines in the game was likely due to his drug use at the time making him unsuitable to record.

 Reception

 The PlayStation 2 and PSP versions received "mixed" reviews, while the DS version received "unfavorable" reviews, according to the review aggregation website Metacritic.

 Jackass: The Game for PSP was awarded the IGN PlayStation Portable Readers Game of the Month for September 2007.

 The PSP version also won the award in the User Generated Content category at the TUANZ Business Internet 2007 Awards in November 2007 on the strength of its video capture, editing, and sharing tools.